 Implementing the SUMP requires a significant investment that exceeds the previous 20 years' level, with a more robust national contribution in foreign and national currency.
-Achieving this effort involves a structural change in financing in the transport sector, and a well-defined national contribution in the SUMP action plan, inclusive of infrastructure and road safety.
+Achieving this effort involves a structural change in financing in the transport sector and a well-defined national contribution to the SUMP action plan, including infrastructure and road safety.